Health Sciences alumnus finds his purpose at Mizzou

 Frank May III came to Mizzou so he could stay close to family in St. Louis.
 He left with a purpose: To help improve the health and well-being of as many people as possible.

 At Clayton High School, May ran track, wrestled and played football, but he was injured his senior year.
 After surgery, his experience with physical therapy left an impression.
 He thought that would be a great career.
-But when he got to Mizzou, he realized physical therapy wasn’t exactly right for him.
+But when he got to Mizzou, he realized becoming a physical therapist wasn’t exactly right for him.

 A public health class opened May’s eyes to the possibility of a career with a broad impact.
 “I realized I can help communities and bigger populations, and have an impact on individuals and groups across the nation,” May said.

 In refining his career goals, May considered past experiences he enjoyed, including summer jobs as a camp counselor and his own experience as a student-athlete.

 “I always had a passion for working with kids, so I already knew that’s a very impressionable age where you can make a huge impact,” May said.
 “When you combine education with sports, then you’re teaching health and wellness to kids.
 If you get them to enjoy that type of lifestyle young enough, then they become healthier adults and have less conditions to worry about in the future.”

 Now, May’s goal is to become a high school athletic director, and he’s building his resume toward that objective.
 His job as an assistant trainer with Mizzou Therapy Services gives him hands-on experience developing comprehensive fitness programs for individuals and groups.
 In the evenings, he studies for his master of education degree with an emphasis in athletic administration from William Woods.